For the best Scuba Diving and Snorkelling in Gran Canaria join Davy Jones Diving, Arinaga

 In March 2008, the first licenses were issued, and out of approximately 30 diving centres in Gran Canaria, licenses have been issued to about 13.
 Of the remaining centres some of them are finalising papers, while others have not attempted to submit the correct application.

 Davy Jones Diving can confirm that we fully meet or exceed the requirements of this law, and that our license was issued among the first batch on 23rd March 2008.
+It has since been renewed as required by the law.
 We are also licensed for both the activities of Excursions for divers with qualifications, and for Diver training.
 We have also previously been inspected by both PADI and BSAC, and hold authorisations as a PADI 5 Star Resort and a BSAC Premier Dive Centre.

 It is rumored that the Government intends to forcibly shut down the centres who have completely ignored this new law, as it is not convinced that they can offer the same levels of safety, backup and service as the centres who have submitted themselves to the inspection and licensing system.
 If this happens, divers who pre-book with them over the internet may turn up to find their dive centre padlocked and closed by the Guardia Civil.